Aryan140314/Protein-Pre-Cancer-Prediction-Using-CNN/README.md

 🔍 Overview

-      This project presents a deep learning framework to predict whether a protein is cancer-associated based solely on its 3D structural information.
-Instead of relying  on protein sequences or handcrafted biological features, the system converts protein structures into RGB biophysical images and classifies them using  an ensemble of convolutional neural networks.
+      This project presents a deep learning framework to predict whether a protein is cancer-associated based solely on its3D structural information.
+Instead of relying  on protein sequences or handcrafted biological features, the systemconverts protein structures into
+      RGB biophysical images and classifies them using  an ensemble of convolutional neural networks.

 🎯 Motivation

-      Most traditional cancer protein prediction systems rely on sequence data or omics features, often ignoring 3D structural alterations caused by mutations.
+      Most traditional cancer protein prediction systems rely on sequence data or omics features,often ignoring 3D structural alterations caused by mutations.
 With the availability of high-quality protein structures from AlphaFold, this project aims to exploit structural cues using modern deep learning techniques.

 🏗 System Architecture